modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

     `bash 2-run_system_setup.sh`

 4) `3-gen_psf.py`: Generates psf file from pbd and prmtop files.
-The psf is not used for simulation purposes, but might be useful for visualization using VMD.
+The psf is not used for simulation purposes but might be useful for visualization using VMD.

     `python 3-gen_psf.py`

-5) For the free energy calculations, the last snapshot from the 100 ns unrestrained simulation (equ_2) is first extracted and then RNA is moved to the center of the box and water and ions are wrapped around it using `wrap.tcl`.
+5) For the free energy calculations, the last snapshot from the 100 ns unrestrained simulation (equ_2) is first extracted and then RNA is moved to the center of the box, and water and ions are wrapped around it using `wrap.tcl`.
 There is a bash script, `run_wrap.sh`, to run this script for all systems and replicas, found in the main directory.
 After running `wrap.tcl`, `ini/` directory is created in `2-sim_run/` and `eq.pdb` and `eq.psfare` generated in there.
 We use `eq.pdb` as input for generating free energy calculations using BFEE2.
-User must open the `eq.pdb` in a visualization software such as PyMol and check the structure to avoid the ligand being stretched across the periodic boundary.
+The user must open the `eq.pdb` in visualization software such as PyMol and check the structure to avoid the ligand being stretched across the periodic boundary.

-6) Next step is generating input files for the FEP calculations using BFEE2 GUI.
+6) The next step is generating input files for the FEP calculations using BFEE2 GUI.
 After [installing BFEE2](https://github.com/fhh2626/BFEE2#installation), X11 forwarding is used to run `BFEE2Gui.py` on the AWS instance using: `ssh -X USERNAME@Instance IP Address`.

 7) After generating the input file using BFEE2, user needs to run "run_fix_ligOnly.sh", to neutralize the ligandOnly system.

 #### B.2.
 System setup for a group of systems and replicates.

 We had to deal with a large number of systems to set up for each condition considering six ligands and three replicates each.
-To make file manipulation easier and parallel set up we used the utility scripts provided in `automation_scripts/` directory.
+To make file manipulation easier and parallel set up of simulations,  we used the utility scripts provided in the `automation_scripts/` directory.
 Please note that these scripts were collected in this directory for tidiness.
-Their original location for execution is one folder up in `fe_calcs_with_0_or_2_mg/`.
+Their original location for execution is one folder up in the main directory (`fe_calcs_with_0_or_2_mg/`).
 Before using them please remember to copy them one directory up to ensure the relative paths in the scripts function correctly.

 #### B.3.
 Adding backbone restraints ###
 For conditions, 5-55NaCl_bb, 6-55NaCl_Mg_bb, and 7-55NaCl_Mg_postEq_bb we applied backbone restraints (2 kcal/mol/A**2)
-For conditions: 5-55NaCl_bb, 6-55NaCl_Mg_bb user needs to first generate each systems and after equilibration and generation of files w/ BFEE, the user needs to run `run_add_bb.sh` to add restraint-specific lines in the config files.
+For conditions: 5-55NaCl_bb, 6-55NaCl_Mg_bb user needs to first generate each system and after equilibration and generation of files w/ BFEE, the user needs to run `run_add_bb.sh` to add restraint-specific lines in the config files.

 The condition 7-55NaCl_Mg_postEq_bb sets the restraints to the last frame of the "000_eq" equilibration, to compare